harishsg99/OpenThreatDetection/README.md

 2. phishing detection (implemented and but not tested)
 3. Spamming detection (implemented and but not tested)
 4. slack Integration (implemented and but not tested)
+5. O365 Outlook API (implemented and but not tested)
-5. Low level Encryption(This Feature will be using Industry Standard Encryption such as AES 256)
+6. Low level Encryption(This Feature will be using Industry Standard Encryption such as AES 256)
-6. basic API Documentation
+7. basic API Documentation

 # Third Party libraries used(will updated when we add new library)
 1. Safe browsing API